-We have learned through decades of experience that Chevron’s success is tied to the health and prosperity of the communities where we operate.
+We have learned through decades of experience that Chevron’s success is tied to the health and prosperity of the communities where we live and work.
 When public health issues put employee productivity, the well-being of communities and supply-chain reliability at risk, they are a business issue, and Chevron strives to take action to help resolve them.
-At Chevron, we’re committed to using our human, financial and technological resources to support partnerships and programs that promote healthy communities and improve access to health care for our employees, their families and the communities where we operate.
+At Chevron, we’re committed to using our human, financial and technological resources to support partnerships and programs that promote healthy communities and improve the health of our workforce, their families and the communities where we operate.

 what we’re doing

 In our fight against HIV/AIDS, we recognize that ending mother-to-child transmission of HIV is one of the most feasible ways to help achieve an AIDS-free generation.

 In Angola and Nigeria, our voluntary workplace program for the prevention of mother-to-child transmission (PMTCT) of HIV creates a culture that encourages HIV testing and treatment, fights the stigma associated with the disease, and provides comprehensive medical care for employees and their dependents.
 The program has had a remarkable impact.
 Since 2001 in Nigeria and 2005 in Angola, Chevron has received no reports of mother-to-child transmission of HIV among its employees or qualified dependents participating in PMTCT programs.

 To expand on our success and have a greater impact within the communities where we operate, Chevron joined UNAIDS, the U.S. President’s Emergency Plan for AIDS Relief and other leading world groups to help eliminate mother-to-child transmission of HIV.
 In 2012, we launched partnerships with Pact and The Global Fund to Fight AIDS, Tuberculosis and Malaria.
 Working with these partners, as well as with national and local governments, we can help eliminate mother-to-child transmission of HIV in Angola, Nigeria and South Africa.